nksm/figma-plugin-simple-prefix-editor-for-css/README.md

 ---

-_This plugin helps bridge the gap between Figma Variables and CSS custom properties, making it easier to export design tokens to code._
+_This plugin bridges the gap between Figma Variables and CSS custom properties, making design-to-code workflows seamless and consistent._